tianshang486/mysql/intl.en-US/Quick Start for MySQL/Initial configuration/Configure a whitelist.md

     -   The public IP address is not fixed and may dynamically change.
     -   The tools or websites used to query the public IP addresses may provide wrong IP addresses.
-    For more information, see [Locate the local IP address](https://www.alibabacloud.com/help/faq-detail/41754.htm).
+    For more information, see [How do I find the public IP address of my computer that needs to connect to RDS for MySQL or MariaDB TX?](../../../../intl.en-US/FAQs/How to connect__cannot connect/How do I find the public IP address of my computer that needs to connect to RDS for MySQL or MariaDB TX?.md#).

 ## Configure an ECS security group {#section_dsr_nt4_ydb .section}